KabalMcBlade/Ion/README.md

 > Ion in the Greek Mythology is the illegitimate child of Creüsa, daughter of Erechtheus and wife of Xuthus

+## Important

+As I wrote before, this is made to learn something about this API.
+Most of the code has been studied and inspired by:
+.
+Dustin Land (https://www.fasterthan.life/) and his GitHub: https://github.com/DustinHLand/vkDOOM3
+.
+Sascha Willems and his GitHub: https://github.com/SaschaWillems

+For some base initialization (like the whole Vulkan base pipeline initialization I just copied and past, adding or removing what I need or not.

 ## Status

 For now it compile only and run without showing anything!